kin-labs/rewards-engine/improvement-proposals/kf_kre_3_1.md

 **The Current KRE 3.0**

-he KRE 3.0 algorithm is summarized below, where apps are rewarded based solely on the ranking of each app’s capped AUB.
-(AUBapp/AUBTotal)
+he KRE 3.0 algorithm is summarized below, where apps are rewarded based solely on the ranking of each app’s capped AUB. `(AUBapp / AUBTotal)`

 <p align="left">
 <img height="110" src="../images/kre3/kre3.png">